dawncronin/Spoiled-Frontend/README.md

 ### Redux

-Spoiled has redux ingetrated for storing information about the current user that is logged.
+Spoiled has redux integrated for storing information about the current user that is logged.
 The redux store also includes the functions for making requests to the backend, in which the responses are saved to the global state.
-In order to speed up preformance on page reloads, the current-user information is saved the the local storage as well as the redux store.
+In order to speed up performance on page reloads, the current-user information is saved in the local storage as well as the redux store.

 ### Stripe Checkout